Q: What are the key terms of the furlough scheme between November 2020 and September 2021?

 - Under the furlough scheme, redundancies can still be implemented (the furlough grant can currently go towards notice pay but not redundancy pay, although notice pay may be excluded - see below).

 - Employers may refuse to rehire and furlough because of a number of factors.
 For example, the costs related to NICs, pension contributions and accrued holiday may be an expense they wish to avoid.
-In addition, the government have hinted that the government grant to make up the 80% of salary may be reviewed in January 2021 so it is possible that employers may be required to contribute more to furlough salary as the scheme progresses.
+In addition, the government have hinted that the government grant to make up the 80% of salary is reducing in July, August and September 2021 so employers are required to contribute more to furlough salary as the scheme progresses.